 The best way to buy cable ties is as an assortment of sizes ranging from 2” to 10” in length.
 For outdoor applications, choose black cable ties so they won’t break down in sunlight.

-Looking for a good screwdriver?
+Looking for a good screwdriver to drive fasteners?
 Click below for a detailed tour of one of the best interchangeable screwdriver on the market today.